 We have continued to leverage the advantages delivered through our location in Wellington, which is New Zealand’s strongest knowledge economy.
 Both employers and the wider community increasingly appreciate the importance of our students having transferable skills and opportunities for work-integrated learning during their study.

 One notable initiative of many this year was the Faculty of Humanities and Social Sciences launching an online, extracurricular course in Digital Fluency, which enables students to develop the digital skills that are so necessary in today’s employment market.

 Boosting Māori and Pasifika achievement

 A highlight was establishing two new university-wide teams to provide culturally responsive support and enhance the retention and achievement of Māori and Pasifika students.
 This initiative ushers in a new era which will see us providing comprehensive, customised support across all faculties and programmes.

 Our Taihonoa partnership programme also went from strength to strength with more than 60 agreements now signed with iwi and iwi-related organisations.

 We saw a boost in numbers of Māori staff, and also expanded the Tohu Māoritanga programme to allow students to enrol in a wider range of 100-level courses.

 The first round of recipients of our Ngā Hoe a Kupe Pathfinder Scholarships, funded by the divestment of the former Karori campus, began their studies at the University this year.
 The scholarships are available to students from low decile schools in the Wellington region with large numbers of Māori and Pasifika students.

 Enhancing student experience

-I want to thank staff, students, Council members, partners, stakeholders, alumni and donors for everything they have done for Victoria University of Wellington in 2017.
+I want to thank everyone who is part of our community—staff, students, Council members, partners and collaborators, stakeholders, alumni, and donors—for everything they do for Victoria University of Wellington.